-RELATED: Our activity cards have quick and simple ways you can encourage learning through play at home.
+RELATED: My activity cards have quick and simple ways you can encourage learning through play at home.

 You can begin by adding size comparisons into your daily conversation: